nanopb/nanopb/docs/migration.md

 Nanopb-0.4.9 (2024-xx-xx)
 -------------------------

+### CMake rules now default to grpcio_tools protoc

+**Rationale:** Previously CMake rules primarily looked for `protoc` in system path.
+This was often an outdated version installed from package manager, and not necessarily compatible with `python-protobuf` version installed from `pip`.

+**Changes:** CMake rules now default to using `generator/protoc`, which in turn uses `grpc_tools` Python package if available.
+If it is not available, system path is searched for `protoc`.

+**Required actions:** For most users, no actions are needed.
+In case of version incompatibilities, `pip install --user --upgrade grpcio-tools protobuf` is recommended.
+If needed, `PROTOBUF_PROTOC_EXECUTABLE` can be set to override the default.

+**Error indications:** `Failed to import generator/proto/nanopb_pb2.py` if versions of `protoc` selected by CMake is different than installed `python-protobuf`.

 ### Use uint8_t for pb_byte_t when UINT8_MAX is defined

 **Rationale:** Previously `pb_byte_t` was always defined as `uint8_least_t`.